vvvar/PeakEater/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you need a ready-to-use build, you may download it from the [Releases Page](https://github.com/vvvar/PeakEater/releases)(only macOS builds are currently supported).
+If you need a ready-to-use build, you may download prebuild packages from the [Releases Page](https://github.com/vvvar/PeakEater/releases).
 The guideline provided below is needed if you would like to build a plugin on your own.

 ### Prerequisites